turdusmerula/kipartman/README.md

   * Organize and manage your team parts inside a part database
   * Group equivalent parts to allow easy parts replacement
+  * Manage your part stock
   * Download your parts specifications and pricing from Octopart
   * Download you parts symbols and footprints from SnapEDA
-  * Create your BOM and chose your parts providers
+  * Create your BOM
+  * Prepare your buying order from your BOM by chosing the best prices

 Kipartman is a combination of a database and file server (kipartbase) and a graphical tool to manage it (kipartman).